 There are psychotherapists who are trained to work not only with specific issues but with a variety of people, such as individuals, children, couples or families.
 To find a psychotherapist near you, you can use the UK's leading booking platform here.

-The psychotherapists listed on Harley Therapy have been checked by our team to ensure that they are qualified and insured members of a professional UK membership body.
+The private psychotherapists listed on harleytherapy.com have been checked to ensure that they are qualified and insured members of a professional UK membership body.
 You can find and book a psychotherapist online here.

-One of the best ways to check whether a psychotherapist is qualified is to make sure that they are registered as a member with a professional psychotherapist membership association, which means that they have completed the relevant training to join that membership body and that they are bound by the ethical practices of that organisation.
+One of the best ways to check whether a psychotherapist is qualified is to make sure that they are registered as a member with a professional membership association, which means that they are bound by the ethical practices of that organisation.
 When you first meet your psychotherapist, you can ask your therapist about their training, experience and qualifications, if you feel you would like to.

 Each type of psychotherapy draws on thousands of research studies, observations and theories.
 There are many different types of psychotherapy available, however some of the key approaches to psychotherapy include:

-While there are many similarities between counsellors and psychotherapists, the main difference is that psychotherapists tend to undertake work that is more focussed on how the past has affected your present, in addition to helping you to manage your current problems.
+While there are many similarities between counsellors and psychotherapists, the main difference is that psychotherapists tend to undertake work that is more focussed on how the past has affected your present, as well as helping you to manage your current problems.
+Typically psychotherapists will have undertaken a more intensive training than counsellors.

 Psychotherapy can be short, medium or long term.
 While psychotherapy tends to be longer term than counselling, there are a number of psychotherapists who offer short term work.
 Ultimately the number of sessions you have will depend on you, your psychotherapist and the type of therapy you choose.
 It is important to note that psychotherapy is not a quick fix.
 However, it is evidenced that the sooner someone enters therapy to work on the issues they are experiencing, the more likely they are to recover to mental health sooner.

 There are lots of counsellors and psychotherapists in private practice.
-Private psychotherapists might be a good option for you if you want to start counselling now, rather than joining the NHS waiting list (if you are based in the UK), however there are other options for receiving certain types of counselling free in the UK as listed below.
-You can also now refer yourself for talking therapies in the UK using the NHS’s IAPT to access support from the NHS using the (Improving Access to Psychological Therapy) initiative.
+Private psychotherapists might be a good option for you if you want to start psychotherapy now, rather than joining the NHS waiting list (if you are based in the UK), however there are other options for receiving certain types of counselling free in the UK listed below.
+You can also now refer yourself for talking therapies in the UK using the NHS’s IAPT to access support using the (Improving Access to Psychological Therapy) initiative.

 If you are looking for psychotherapy without a fixed term or end date, or outside of an NHS environment, seeing a private psychotherapist might be right for you.
 It is worth considering whether you can wait for treatment for the length of time you are required to from any free services, since studies have found that people who seek help for their mental health issues sooner tend to see their symptoms improve faster.
 For example, anxiety is easier to manage through talking therapy than an anxiety disorder, which can develop over time.
 If you are experiencing a crisis now, you can call the Samaritans free on 116 123.